No, they don't get paid by Transifex. Professional translators are paid by the company they work for.

 the system tries to find the intersection of those two sets and as a result, no strings are returned.

 But if you apply the following filters, for example:

 - issue:open (it returns all the strings with open issues)

 the system will return all the untranslated strings with at least one open issue.

-The Internet Explorer 11 (IE11) in Windows 10 has problems with AJAX XMLHttpRequests and the usage between http/https in those requests.
+IE11 in Windows 10 has issues with AJAX XMLHttpRequests and the usage between http/https in those requests.
 This prevents Transifex Web Editor from loading as expected.
-According to Microsoft’s suggestion we recommended to use Microsoft Edge as default browser and use Internet Explorer for compatibility."
+According to Microsoft’s response "It is recommended to use Microsoft Edge as default browser and use Internet Explorer for compatibility."
 So, since IE11 is not properly supported and users in Windows 10 machine can easily use a more up to date browser instead of IE11, switching to Microsoft Edge is highly recommended.